Shabiha: Leadership

+In Latakia: Hilal al-Assad, Muhammad Tawfiq al-Assad, Haroun al-Assad, Fawaz al-Assad, Jaafar Shalish, Muhannad Hatem, and Ayman Jaber.Muhammad Tawfiq al-Assad is known as the "Sheikh of the Mountain" and is considered one of the most prominent Shabiha leaders, in the full sense of the term.
+Like many other members of the al-Assad family, such as Haroun, Hilal, and Fawaz, Muhammad is a notorious Shabiha leader and smuggler, having amassed a vast fortune through smuggling, theft, trafficking, and extortion.

 Accusation of looting and outside analysis

 Aron Lund, a Swedish journalist specializing in Middle East issues, says that post-2011 the term "Shabbiha" is generally used as a generalized, insulting description of an Assad supporter.

 British newspaper Sunday Times and pan-Arab network Al-Arabiya have reported on Shabiha militia stealing Roman antiquities and selling them on the black market in Syria and Lebanon.